MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/advanced/managed-identity.md

 MSAL does not support cache extensibility for managed identity because of security concerns when using distributed cache
 Since a token acquired for managed identity belongs to an Azure resource, using a distributed cache might expose it to the other Azure resources sharing the cache.

-## Troubleshooting and Error Handling
+## Troubleshooting and error handling

 Errors in MSAL are intended for app developers to troubleshoot and not for displaying to end-users.